-See how to make a placemat and add a fresh touch to your dining table with these super quick diy Valentine placemats – probably the easiest ones you’ll ever sew!
+See how to make a placemat and add a fresh touch to your dining table with these super quick diy placemats – probably the easiest ones you’ll ever sew!

 This post contains affiliate links.
 Thanks for your support.
 If you like sewing for your home, check out these popular patterns too:

 - Pretty Diy Coasters (So quick to make!)